AJZozaya/SaR-Simulator/README.md

-# SARrawSim is a Matlab based program for generating raw data from a general pulsed linear frequency-modulated synthetic aperture radar (SAR) operating in stripmap mode.
+# 'SARrawSim' is a Matlab-based program for generating raw data from a general pulsed linear frequency-modulated synthetic aperture radar (SAR) operating in stripmap mode.

 # Author: Alfonso J. Zozaya S.